OpenShip/documentation/docs/index.md

 This library focuses on proposing a unified API, to fulfill the mission.

-- Integrate multiple carriers: DHL, FedEx and more with ease
+- Integrate multiple carriers: DHL, FedEx, UPS, Canada Post and more with ease
 - Use an intuitive, unified API across multiple carriers
-- Move fast by just reading the carrier API documentation
 - Use your developer credentials with negotiated rates
-- Tested

-Openship prevents you from reinvinting the wheel and is easy to use:
+PurplSHip prevents you from reinvinting the wheel and is easy to use:

 ```shell
 >>> from purplship.mappers.dhl import  DHLClient, DHLProxy